 HEAD COACH KATIE FALCO

-Falco enters her first season at the helm for Lindenwood after spending the previous 10 seasons as an assistant coach at NCAA DI South Dakota State.
+Falco came to Lindenwood in the summer of 2018 after spending the previous 10 seasons as an assistant coach at NCAA DI South Dakota State.
 She helped guide the Jackrabbits to 10 postseason appearances, four Summit League regular-season titles and a 248-87 overall record.
 With SDSU, Falco was responsible for recruiting, scouting and coaching the team's perimeter players.